Story by Fredrick Mugira | Photos by Renato Granieri

 Dr. Gladys Kalema-Zikusoka, a National Geographic Explorer and Uganda’s first wildlife veterinarian, notes that this event is among the earliest recorded instances of zoonotic disease transmission from humans to great apes.
 She explains that the chimpanzees likely contracted the virus through fecal contamination of Lake Tanganyika’s water, introduced by local human residents.

-In her book In the Shadow of Man, the late Dr. Jane Goodall details this devastating polio epidemic that struck the chimpanzee population at Gombe National Park.
+This story is detailed in the book In the Shadow of Man by late Dr. Jane Goodall, who provides a firsthand account of the devastating polio epidemic that struck the chimpanzee population at Gombe National Park.

-Late Goodall describes this period as the most painful of her life, following the deep emotional impact of seeing the suffering and social isolation of the chimps.
-To combat the spread, she attempted to deliver polio vaccines hidden in bananas.
+Goodall describes this period as the most painful of her life, following the emotional impact of witnessing the chimps’ suffering and social isolation.
+To combat the spread, she even attempted to deliver polio vaccines hidden in bananas.

-He reports that a, “One Health strategy is now the primary defense,” for chimpanzees in Western Tanzania’s national parks.
-This government-led initiative focuses on preventing the cross-infection of diseases between wildlife and human populations through a “strong cooperation between national park officials, villagers, and health workers,” according to Kwigize.
-The One Health approach recognizes that the health of humans, animals, and the environment are all connected.
-According to the Arcus Foundation’s State of the Apes (Volume 5) report, which focuses on disease, health, and ape conservation, the caring for both people and apes together is key, especially for stopping diseases from spreading between them.
+He reports that a “One Health strategy is now the primary defense” for chimpanzees in Western Tanzania’s national parks.
+This government-led initiative focuses on preventing the cross-infection of diseases between wildlife and human populations through a “cooperation between national park officials, villagers, and health workers,” according to Kwigize.
+The One Health approach recognizes that the health of humans, animals, and the environment are all interconnected.
+According to the Arcus Foundation’s State of the Apes (Volume 5) report, which focuses on disease, health, and ape conservation, caring for both people and apes together is key, especially to preventing disease from spreading between them.

 Details of Devotion to Ramba

-Ramba’s journey back has not only been about big milestones.
+Ramba’s journey back to life at Tacugama Chimpanzee Sanctuary has not only been about the big victories.
 It has also grown from the quiet, small moments of care that often go unnoticed.
 She is never truly alone.
 A dedicated team stands by her side every hour, giving their all to help her recover.

-Posseh Kamara, widely known as Mama P, begins the day by cleaning Ramba, changing her diaper, and then applying warm compresses and a gentle massage.
-These morning and evening rituals are moments of deep connection where Mama P checks for skin problems and comfort, staying motivated because Ramba is so kind, joyful, and eager to learn.
+At the heart of this care is Posseh Kamara, commonly known as Mama P. She begins the day by cleaning Ramba, changing her diaper, and then applying warm compresses and a gentle massage.
+These daily routines are moments of deep connection where Mama P checks for skin problems and comfort.
+She notes that Ramba’s personality keeps her motivated.

 “Ramba makes it easy to stay motivated,” says Mama P. “She is kind, joyful, and eager to learn.”